MarioTech21/MarioTech21/README.md

 🌎 Visiting 2 or more different countries
 🤑And to win the lottery!

-Feel free to contact me on Github or [Linkedln](www.linkedin.com/in/ mario-lambert1231
+Feel free to contact me on Github or [Linkedln]
-Vanity URL name
-)!

 You can view my resume [here](https://docs.google.com/document/d/1YRHQ7H7QsBCVR1SPOHktCuZixtXKZqB8erybA3iUWRA/edit?usp=sharing
 )